 What is the law regarding parents allowing teens to drink?
 Is it ever legal?
-Did Gansler break the law?
-Did the other parents who allowed the alcohol break the law?
 How far can parents go in allowing underage drinking?

 What is the “curtilage” of your house?
 “Curtilage” is one of those goofy legal terms defining a space around your house that you still control.
 Your front and back yards probably fall in the “curtilage” of your house.
 A field on your farm that is ½ mile from your home probably does not.

 Defining terms is always important when looking at criminal laws.
 “Furnishing” alcohol to a minor is prohibited, with the same family or religious exceptions noted above.
 Furnishing means you knowingly and willfully provide alcohol to someone who is under 21 for the purpose of their consumption.
 But allowing possession of alcohol is also prohibited.
 Allowing just means you know about it and approve it.

 To be guilty of furnishing or allowing underage drinking, the law requires you “knowingly and willfully” did it.
 This means you are not going to jail if your teenager steals liquor out of your liquor cabinet, but you will if you gave it to him, or if you allowed him to do it with your full knowledge.

 Maryland and many other states have something known as “social host” laws.
 This makes it a crime to host a party where alcohol is served to minors.
 So you cannot legally use the excuse “if I don’t allow it here they will just go somewhere else and do it.”